Fist0fChen/wgwebsite/README.md

 # WG website
-manage housekeeping in a shared flat
+A websize to manage housekeeping in a shared flat.
+This is the successor project to https://github.com/JF0C/wgwebsite01

 ## Troubleshooting Dev
 docker stop $(docker ps -a -q)